ilyacantor/AODv3/replit.md

 ## Overview

 AOD Fresh is the discovery module of AutonomOS, an enterprise operating system.
-It ingests raw enterprise evidence and produces an Asset Catalog (systems only), a Run Log (audit trail), and Explainable Findings (rule-based, no ML/anomaly scores).
-The system is designed to be deterministic, evidence-only, and fully explainable, rejecting pre-adjudicated labels.
-Its core purpose is to accurately identify and classify enterprise assets based on observed evidence, contributing to a clear and auditable view of an organization's digital footprint.
+Its primary purpose is to ingest raw enterprise evidence and generate an Asset Catalog, a Run Log (audit trail), and Explainable Findings.
+The system is designed to be deterministic, evidence-only, and fully explainable, focusing on accurately identifying and classifying enterprise assets based on observed evidence without relying on pre-adjudicated labels or machine learning.
+It aims to provide a clear and auditable view of an organization's digital footprint.

 ## User Preferences